Heineken Star Player

 A tap replaces the scan

 The mechanism is straightforward.
 An NFC tag is embedded into the page, and the phone reads it when placed close to the printed area.
 That single “tap” launches a mobile experience that can demonstrate features and apps without requiring camera alignment or extra steps.
+Because the tap collapses multiple steps into one, the handoff feels effortless.

 In global publishing and automotive marketing, bridging print to mobile works best when the handoff is faster than habit, and simple enough to do without thinking.